funkybob/antfarm/docs/utilities.rst

 work as expected.

-By default, ``buffered_property`` will save the value to the name of the method it decorats.
+By default, ``buffered_property`` will save the value to the name of the method it decorators.
 If you want to provide a buffered interface to a method, but keep the method, you will need to pass the name argument:

 .. code-block:: python